Interested in working with us? Call us at 1.770.518.1133 or fill out this quick form and we will contact you within 24 hours!

 While cerebral palsy is not curable, various therapies and treatments can help children manage some of their symptoms.
 These therapies can be life changing and provide a marked increase in a child’s quality of life.
 However, they are also expensive, as is the necessary medical care for a person with cerebral palsy.

 In Georgia, cerebral palsy victims may be able to recover damages for their therapies, medical expenses, pain and suffering and future lost income if their cerebral palsy was caused by medical malpractice.
-If your child has suffered such as injury, please contact an Atlanta birth injury lawyer for more information about your rights.
+If your child has suffered such as injury, please contact an experienced birth injury lawyer for more information about your rights.

-The Atlanta birth injury attorneys of the Dover Law Firm invite you to read our free report Pregnancy & Childbirth: Common Practice and Common Errors and to contact us directly at 1.770.518.1133 or via our online contact form for more information.
+The Alpharetta birth injury attorneys of the Dover Law Firm invite you to read our free report Pregnancy & Childbirth: Common Practice and Common Errors and to contact us directly at 1.770.518.1133 or via our online contact form for more information.